uio-bmi/ligo/docs_source/usecases.rst

 The following group of use cases is inspired by the manucript "Revealing the hidden structure of epitope-specific TCR repertoires and its influence on model performance" (link will be added soon).
 From these use cases you can learn how to define LIgO motifs inspired by VDJdb database, simulate epitope-specific TCRs based on these motifs, and inspect the simulated TCRs compared to experimental data.

-1. :ref:`Constructing LIgO motifs inspired by VDJdb`
+1. :ref:`Constructing LIgO motifs inspired by a database of TCR sequences with known antigen specificities`

 2. :ref:`Simulating epitope-specific TCRs and validating their properies`